databricks/koalas/README.md

 Two reasons:

 1. We want a venue in which we can rapidly iterate and make new releases.
-The overhead of making a release as a separate project is miniscule (in the order of minutes), whereas as part of Spark is large (in the order of days).
+The overhead of making a release as a separate project is minuscule (in the order of minutes).
+A release on Spark takes a lot longer (in the order of days)

 2. Koalas takes a different approach that might contradict Spark's API design principles, and those principles cannot be changed lightly given the large user base of Spark.
 A new, separate project